+Strengths Challenges

+Concrete ✓ Dislike abstract

+learner ideas

+Good memory for details, especially those with personal meaning Need clear, orderly, sequential instruction

+Conscientious, eager to please Can be very literal

+Organized Difficulty working alone

+Learn well with others Need regular supportive feedback

+■ Deadline-oriented

+☐ "Joiner", like the sense of belonging

+Recommendations

+The following recommendations are based on your resu best for you. lts.
+Consider each and select the ones you think would work

+For Learning Activities

-Learning Strengths Concrete learner Challenges ☐ Dislike abstract ideas Good memory for details, especially those with personal meaning Need clear, orderly, sequential instruction Conscientious, eager to please Can be very ☐ Organized ☐ Difficulty working alone Learn well with others Need regular supportive feedback Deadline-oriented ☐ "Joiner", like the sense of belonging Recommendations The following recommendations are based on your res best for you. ults.
-Consider each and select the ones you think would work examples.
-Take advantage of opportunities to learn nd prefer fact-based subjects, practical explanations and real-life through experience, especially those where you can take part in , go on field trips and take part in labs, role playing, seminars or on activities. □ Talk to others about ideas and assignments - you t hink better when you're able to interact and study in a group motivate you.
-For Learning Environments meaningful and relevant.
+You learn best by doing and experiencing things, and examples.
+Take advantage of opportunities to learn t d prefer fact-based subjects, practical explanations and real-life hrough experience, especially those where you can take part ir go on field trips and take part in labs, role playing, seminars or on activities.

+setting.
+Look for ways to engage with other students nink better when you're able to interact and study in a group through team activities, presentations, class discussions and opportunities to interact.
+When required to do independent by spending time with others.

+You are drawn to practical subjects that relate to peo pple and relationships, and may struggle with theoretical